WHaverals/IntroDH-Fall2024/datasets.md

 - **[Smithsonian Open Access](https://www.si.edu/openaccess)**: Explore digitized images, texts, videos, and sound recordings from the Smithsonian's collections.
 - **[David Rumsey Historical Map Collection](https://www.davidrumsey.com/)**: A wonderful collection of historical maps.
 - **[The Digital Cicognara Library](https://cicognara.org/)**: Digital collection of early literature on art and  archaeology, replicating and expanding the original 5,000-volume library of Leopoldo Cicognara held at the Vatican.
 The texts are primarily in Italian, French, English, German, and Latin.
+- **[Flickr Creative Commons](https://www.flickr.com/creativecommons/)**: Many Flickr users have chosen to offer their work under the very permissive Creative Commons license, and you can browse or search through content under each type of license.
+- **[The British Library's Flickr Commons](https://www.flickr.com/photos/britishlibrary/albums)**: A collection of over a million public domain images from the British Library.

 ### Music and Audio Archives
 - **[Internet Archive’s Audio Archive](https://archive.org/details/audio)**: Access to music recordings, audiobooks, podcasts, and radio programs.